Top 10 Reasons to become a U.S. citizen

-Are you considering become a U.S. citizen?
-This list is 10 of the most compelling reasons to naturalize.
-Become a citizen of the United States.
+Are you considering becoming a U.S. citizen?
+If yes, this post is for you.
+U.S. citizenship will give you new privileges and rights.
+This status will also bring important responsibilities with it.
+Here are 10 most compelling reasons to naturalize: Become a citizen of the United States.

 Unlike permanent residents, green card holders, citizens are granted the right to vote.
 Citizens may vote in all federal (national) elections, but right to vote in state elections is determined by the laws of each state.
 For example, some states deny convicted felons the right to vote.

 All citizens have the right to a U.S. passport.
 A U.S. passport allows you not only to travel internationally, in many cases without needing a visa, but also to re-enter the United States freely.

 Citizens have the opportunity to petition for family members to join them in the U.S. As a citizen, you can petition for an immigrant visa, a green card, for your spouse, children, parents and siblings.
 These are the Immediate Relative Immigrant Visas and the Family Preference Immigrant Visas.
 The IR visas are unlimited, meaning your relative will experience only a short wait to get their green card, not having to wait for a visa to become available.
 Permanent residents may only petition for spouses and children, not parents or siblings, and these immigrant visas are limited.

 Though green card holders have permanent immigrant status, they still may be deported for such reasons as committing a serious crime.
 Citizens hold a much stronger place in U.S. society and may not be deported.